JorgeBS94/Practical_ML_project/Project.md

 ## Cross-validation scheme

 To develop a machine learning algorithm, considering only the training error is not sufficient.
 Doing so will most likely lead to overfitting the training data set, causing the method to perform poorly in new data sets.
-Thus, we will use cross-validation while training the model in order to account for the generalisation or out-of-sample error.
+Thus, we will use cross-validation while training the model in order to account for the generalisation or out-of-sample error. **It is important to point out that the out-of-sample error is given by the OBB output of the finalModel column of a randomforest model.
+OBB means out-of-bag, an estimate of the generalisation error.**

 Inside the cross-validation framework we have several possible choices.
 For this project, we have ruled out LOOCV (Leave-one-out cross-validation), as it is computationally expensive given we have a large dataset with nearly 20.000 observations.
 Additionally, we would like to consider the bias-var tradeoff when building our method, so we have opted for 5-fold cross-validation, computationally more feasible and with a nice compromise between bias and variance.